How Voluntary Repossession Impacts Your Credit

 Self is a venture-backed startup that helps people build credit and savings.

 Self does not provide financial advice.
 The content on this page provides general consumer information and is not intended for legal, financial, or regulatory guidance.
-The content presented does not reflect the view of the Issuing Banks.
+The content presented does not reflect the view of Self's issuing partner banks.
 Although this information may include references to third-party resources or content, Self does not endorse or guarantee the accuracy of this third-party information.
 Any Self product links are advertisements for Self products.
 Please consider the date of publishing for Self’s original content and any affiliated content to best understand their contexts.
+All trademarks and brand names belong to their respective owners and do not represent endorsements of any kind.

 Take control of your credit today.